About Adam Taggart

-I’m approaching the 4-year anniversary of the best job I’ve ever had (by a long shot) as the co-founder of PeakProsperity.com
+I recently marked the 6-year anniversary of the best job I’ve ever had (by a long shot) as the co-founder of PeakProsperity.com

 My days are filled with purpose.
 The work I do is the work I want to do.
 I feel like my energies and abilities are being put to their best use.
 And, from the feedback we receive from our customers, it seems that we’re having good success in our mission to help people improve their quality of life.

 And funnily enough, while there’s a lot more business risk in this entrepreneurial venture compared to my previous corporate roles, I sleep much better at night.
 That’s because my actions are now much more aligned with my priorities.